Interesting Places to stay in Ireland

 Bothy on Trannish Island Fermanagh

 Trannish Island Bothy can be found on Upper Lough Erne in County Fermanagh.
 On this tranquil island lies a refurbished traditional dwelling, known as a bothy.
+Now, this is one of the most unique places to stay in Ireland.

 A bothy is a basic shelter, usually left unlocked and available for anyone to use free of charge.
 It was also used as a generic term for a small working man’s hut, usually for gardeners or other workers on an estate.
 They are found all over Ireland, Scotland, Wales and England and many are in use today as small barns and some have been made over into tiny perfect BnB’s.